Why Invest in Defense ETFs? Everything to Know

 • Technological advancements: The defense sector often involves cutting-edge technology and innovation.
 Investing in defense and aerospace ETFs allows investors to participate in advancements in technology, which can have applications in various industries beyond defense.

-• Government contracts: Many companies in the defense sector have long-term contracts with government entities, particularly the U.S. Department of Defense.
-The contracts can provide a steady stream of income and revenue stability for these companies.
+• Government contracts: Many companies in the defense sector have long-term contracts with government entities, particularly the Department of Defense.
+These contracts provide a steady stream of income and revenue stability for these companies.

-• Global security: Geopolitical events and security concerns can influence the defense industry.
-Increased defense spending, changes in international relations and global security concerns can affect the performance of defense and aerospace companies.
+• Global security: Geopolitical events and security concerns influence the defense industry.
+Increased defense spending, changes in international relations and global security concerns affect the performance of defense and aerospace companies.

 • Potential for dividend income: Some companies in the defense and aerospace sector pay dividends.
 Investing in defense ETFs may provide investors with opportunities for dividend income.